Refinancing For Home Improvements: A Guide

 The minimum amount of equity you’ll need to leave in your home when you refinance varies by loan type and by lender.
-If you want to take cash out with a conventional loan, you’ll typically need to leave at least 15% to 20% equity in your home.
+If you want to take cash out with a conventional loan, you’ll typically need to leave at least 15 – 20% equity in your home.

 If you refinance with an FHA loan, you’ll need 15% equity in your home.
-VA loans are unique in that you can refinance 100% of the home’s value – in other words, you don’t have to leave any equity in the home as long as you meet your lender’s credit score requirements.
+VA loans, on the other hand, are unique in that you can refinance 100% of the home’s value.
+In other words, you don’t have to leave any equity in the home if you meet your lender’s credit score requirements.

 Debt-To-Income Ratio (DTI) Requirements

 Your debt-to-income ratio (DTI) is also considered when you refinance.
 DTI is calculated by combining all your recurring monthly debt and dividing it by your gross monthly income.
 The maximum DTI allowed varies by loan type and lender, but you’ll typically need a DTI of 50% or lower.